-US universities tend to make decisions based on applications that include predicted grades.
-UK universities make offers on applications including predicted grades but the place is only guaranteed when the offer is met following diploma results in the summer.
+grades but the place is only guaranteed when the offer is met following diploma results in the summer.

 When applying to the US system you should start thinking about where you want to apply.
 In the UK you should think about what you want to study.
+Your success at university depends on you finding the right fit for you.
+How are you going to decide?
+Which of the following criteria do you think is most important?
+Which country?
+Which course?
+Which university?